xrisjc/Emme/README.md

 # Emme

-Emme is a text edit with a minimalist user interface and an emphasis on using the keyboard.
+Emme is a text editor with a minimalist user interface and an emphasis on using the keyboard.
 Emme is written in C# 6.0 and targets .NET 4.6.
 Right now the GUI is WinForms, but this may change in the future.